shoui520/shoui520.github.io/docs/vn.md

 Proceed with the installation.
 You can reference [Sample VN Install (Windows)](https://learnjapanese.moe/vn/#sample-vn-install-windows) if you need help.

 I installed the game into `~/.wine/drive_c/Program Files/KEY/AngelBeats!`, and have applied the patch.
-I can run it in WINE by first using `cd` into that directory, then running the .exe file with the command below.
+I can run it in Wine by first using `cd` into that directory, then running the .exe file with the command below.
 ```bash
 LC_ALL="ja_JP.UTF-8" TZ="Asia/Tokyo" wine SiglusEngine.exe
 ```